h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ssl.rst

 Enabling SSL
 ------------

 Both Spark and H2O support basic node authentication and data encryption.
 In H2O's case, we encrypt all the data sent between server nodes and between client and server nodes.
-This feature does not support H2O's UDP feature; only data sent via TCP is encrypted.

 Currently only encryption based on Java's key pair is supported (more in-depth explanation can be found in H2O's documentation linked below).